pmuens/awesome-serverless/README.md

 - [Architect serverless framework](https://blog.reifyworks.com/architect-the-killer-serverless-framework-41565372811b) - Post about the Architect serverless framework.
 - [I just launched a serverless website in 15 minutes](https://hackernoon.com/i-just-launched-a-serverless-website-in-15-minutes-8e399c827fef) - How to create a serverless website with the help of the Serverless Framework.
 - [How to manage RDS connections from AWS Lambda](https://www.jeremydaly.com/manage-rds-connections-aws-lambda/) - Strategies on how to manage RDS connections in serverless applications.
+- [How to reuse database connection in AWS Lambda](https://www.jeremydaly.com/reuse-database-connections-aws-lambda/) - How database connections can be reused in AWS Lambda.

 ## Screencasts